Neural Natural Language Processing for Long Texts: A Survey on Classification and Summarization: Document Classification

 \subsection{Sparse, Hierarchical or Recurrent Transformers?}

 Sparse attention, hierarchical and recurrent approaches dominate the current literature for long document analysis using Transformers.
-However, a number of challenges remain such as the following ones: \begin{itemize} \item Sparse Attention Transformers tend to suffer in accuracy, due to their reliance on a small number of global tokens that must encapsulate all document-level context. \item Hierarchical Transformers are particularly susceptible to context fragmentation, since the individual segment embeddings are derived either without sufficient local context \cite{dai}, or with no access to the global document context \cite{qi}. \end{itemize} Currently, there is no consensus on which approach performs better, nor any empirical rule on which tasks each architecture performs best in.
-Hybrid algorithms and recurrence seem to be the most promising avenues for advancing long text analysis.
+However, a number of challenges remain, such as: \begin{itemize} \item Sparse Attention Transformers tend to suffer in accuracy, due to their reliance on a small number of global tokens that must encapsulate all document-level context. \item Hierarchical Transformers are particularly susceptible to context fragmentation, since the individual segment embeddings are derived either without sufficient local context \cite{dai}, or with no access to the global document context \cite{qi}. \end{itemize}

+In general, there is no consensus on which approach performs better, nor any empirical rule on which tasks each architecture performs best in.
+Given that each approach features its own benefits and drawbacks, as well as potentially domain-specific strengths, the literature as of 2024 recommends manual architecture selection by the user, taking into account the specific problem.
+However, at a high level of abstraction, hybrid algorithms and recurrence seem to be promising avenues for advancing long text analysis.